 This homeopathic herbal tea is used throughout Greece to ease symptoms of illnesses, such as the common cold and sore throats among other things.
 Sideritis is commonly known as “Tsai tou Vounou,” and its name is derived from the word iron, (Sideron).

 Back in ancient Greece, it was used to heal wounds caused by iron arrows and swords.
 Hippocrates often prescribed it as a tonic.

 Basil comes from the Greek word “Vasilias,” meaning king.

 The popular herb is said to have first grown on the original cross of Christ.
 In ancient times, basil was placed in the hands of the dead to guide them safely to the afterlife and ensure that the gates of heaven opened for them.

-Also basil was commonly hung on doors, to bring good luck and wealth.
-Nowadays it is used in many Greek dishes — something which ironically only started in the last century.
+Basil was also commonly hung on doors,= to bring good luck and wealth.
+Nowadays, it is used in many Greek dishes, something which ironically only started in the last century.

 Additionally, many Greeks have basil plants in their gardens, as they keep mosquitos away.